-And this suspension caused to bring down almost every domain name hosted by us. 😢
+And this suspension caused us to bring down almost every domain name hosted by us. ????

-In this post, I will explain what went wrong, and the cause leads to 23+ hours of downtime.
+This post will explain what went wrong and the cause that leads to 23+ hours of downtime.

 On 10/12/2018 at 3.00 AM, I got a call from my colleague.
-She told me that since a few hours our domain name loading slower and more often drops in connectivity.
-That means, the domain loads sometimes and fails to load sometime.
+She told me that our domain name loading slower and more often drops in connectivity for a few hours.
+That means the domain loads sometimes and fails to load sometimes.